mickfuzz/phd4/archive/archive_bookchapters/2022-3-9-Game_Making_and_Coding_Fluency_in_Primary_Computing_Context.md

 ## An Overview of Game Coding Tools

 The field of game making is extremely dynamic as new tools frequently emerge with novel approaches and features.
 In this section I outline the key features of selected game making tools.
 Some game making tools for beginners, for example Kodu or the Game Maker series, use a Graphical User Interface (GUI) to abstract away the detail of the underlying code complexity.
 While those may be useful to learn game design without coding, my study addressed tools that allow users to code the game directly.

-After research two tools emerged as significant based on the opportunities provided.
+For my study the characteristics of two tools provided key benefits that supported .
 These were MakeCode Arcade a specialised block based programming and Phaser.js an authentic web game making framework used in a browser-based programming environment (code playground)

 **Phaser.js in a Code Playground - an authentic web game making framework:** Phaser is a javascript game making library.
 It is my own tool of choice when it comes to game-making using text code.
 To teach it I ask learners to code games a web coding environment called a code playground.
 Code playgrounds are a tool used by both expert and novice coders to share examples of code that can be edited and preview online.
 A key feature is the ability to make changes in code and quickly see the new results appear in the live game.
 The concept is particularly useful for novice coders.
 Many text-based code playgrounds exist online.
 I chose Glitch.com although the process also works well in Trinket which is promoted by Code Club resources.
 Using this kind of web playground is a particularly authentic choice of tool.
 Phaser is used by professional game makers and Glitch is the test bed of choice of many code developers.
 If learners do take to this way of working they can easily progress to creating genuine Indy Games, dynamic websites and flexible web applications.